 Wasp nests removed in Sri Lanka ahead of Indian PM visit

-Si Lankan navy soldiers in plain clothes carry decorative lanterns in a boat to place them in a lake surrounding the parliamentary complex on the eve of Vesak, or Buddha Purnima, festival in Colombo, Sri Lanka, Tuesday, May 9, 2017.
-The festival marks Buddha's birth, enlightenment and death.
+The festival marks Buddha's birth, enlightenment and death. .
+Si Lankan navy soldiers in plain clothes carry decorative lanterns in a boat to place them in a lake surrounding the parliamentary complex on the eve of Vesak, or Buddha Purnima, festival in Colombo, Sri Lanka, Tuesday, M...
+COLOMBO, Sri Lanka - Sri Lankan authorities have removed thousands of wasps from a tea growing region ahead of a visit this week by Indian prime minister Narendra Modi.

 Discussions